 Since the new study was conducted in sheep, more research will be required to tell if the results apply to humans too.
 It is not advisable for people to self-treat heart failure using tadalafil.
 This is according to Andrew Trafford, the lead author of the study.
 More studies are needed also because tadalafil could have serious side effects once combined with other drugs.
 People should consult a doctor before taking ED drugs.

 ED drugs and the heart

 The most common ED drug, sildenafil, usually referred to as Viagra, was originally meant to treat angina.
 This is chest pain caused by a reduced blood flow to the heart.
 However, the drug never produced the heart effects researchers were hoping for.
 It had fascinating side effects among men.
 It gave them strong and persistent erections.

 The findings led to more research which led to sildenafil’s approval as an ED drug.

-Sildenafil works by inhibiting the enzyme known as phosphhodiesterase 5 (PDE5).
-It is found in a range of tissues including the penis and blood vessels.
+Sildenafil works by inhibiting the enzyme known as phosphodiesterase 5 (PDE5).
+It is found in a variety of tissues including the penis and blood vessels.
 PDE5 does the role of regulating blood flow.
 Some studies say that PDE5 inhibitors may affect heart cells.

 Studies later suggested that PDE5 inhibitors could be of benefit to the heart.
 A study in 2016 showed that for men with type 2 diabetes who had a high risk of heart failure, taking PDE5 inhibitors lowered their risk of early death.